App Store Screenshots

 Once you have defined a clear style that you hypothesize will convert well based on research, it is important to confirm this by running A/B tests on different variations of the core design treatment.
 This shouldn’t be a one time endeavor either, as app store trends change frequently.
 Through iterative testing you are able to hone your creative set over time to determine the most effective treatments to improve conversion.

 Iterative testing is the process of applying winning variants from one test to your control, and immediately initiating another experiment both to verify learnings via pre/post deployment analyses, and to incorporate additional changes in the new variants that explore different design treatments.
 It is crucial to be aware that changing too many elements at once can complicate an experiment by making it difficult to isolate individual variables that contribute to the results seen.
 This is why it is recommended to minimize the number of changes to your control to only one, which can be built off of in subsequent iterations.

 Any and all changes to a screenshot set should be backed by hard data, either though research or experimentation, to ensure that a clear goal has been set.
 Only after a solid foundation of winning creative treatments has been established should more daring experiments be run.
 Additionally, throughout the year there are many opportunities to test less conventional design changes such as seasonal trends and holiday treatments.
 These can supplement an already sound testing strategy and contribute to the framework of future experiments.

 Screenshots are one of the most important creative elements in your app store listing.
 Data shows that screenshots, particularly the first three, are the primary drivers of user conversion on both the iOS App Store and the Google Play Store.
-Determining what design styles are an ideal starting point can be a daunting task, but with the help of an expert ASO agency the veil can be lifted to reveal what performs well, backed by hard data.
+Determining what design styles are an ideal starting point can be a daunting task, but with the help of an expert ASO company the veil can be lifted to reveal what performs well, backed by hard data.

 Want to learn more about App Store Optimization?
 Contact Gummicube and we’ll help get your strategy started.